 - Users with a high number of engagements are unlikely to churn

-These are made up, but any number of real relationships can actually exists within our data.
+These are made up, but any number of real relationships can actually exist within our data.
 Our machines need this data to sift through and find them.

+What’s an Algorithm?
 In Machine Learning, the algorithm is just the method that you’ll use to find those relationships within your data.
 Algorithms can be complex or simple, big or small, or any permutation of things: but at the core, they’re just ways of figuring out what, if anything, drives the changes you’re trying to predict.
+While things can get much more complex, this intro to machine learning is aimed to help you understand the basics of machine learning, and how they work.
 Heard of Deep Learning?
 That’s (basically) a type of algorithm.
 Much like the MergeSort algorithm is efficient at sorting arrays, Machine Learning algorithms are efficient at surfacing relationships and associations.

 Different types of algorithms can help you achieve different goals.
 If you want to be able to explain the relationships that you find in human speak, a simple algorithm like Linear Regression is probably a good bet.
 If you care the most about accuracy (and explainability isn’t too important) neural nets can achieve higher accuracy rates.
 This is often called the accuracy-explainability tradeoff, and it’s an important product decision that many data scientists need to make.

-Anything else you encounter in the world of ML has to do with one of these two things.
+Anything else you encounter in the world of ML has to do with one of these two things, so with this machine learning intro, you are ready to dive into deeper information.
 Feature scaling?
 Modifying your data.
 Deep learning?
 A type of algorithm.
 Cross validation?
 A way to improve your algorithm.
+Model governance?
+A framework around your algorithm.
 Take this framework to the bank.

 How it Works